GustavoMalta/picolero/README.md

 # Picolero

-React Native App developed to be used to controll sells of a ice cream store.\
+React Native App developed to be used to control sells of a ice cream store.\
 It's simple but its works

 **TODO LIST**

-- [ ] Add a AppIcon
+- [x] Add a AppIcon
 - [ ] Dashboard with the sells per day
-- [ ] Import database
+- [x] Import database
 - [ ] Improve layout

 ---